DolhykhOleksandr/SpringCoreProject/README.md

 ## Workflow

 1. Create database in PostgresSQL DBMS
+2. Change username and password in application-prod.yaml(PostgresSQL) or use application-dev.yaml(h2-console)
-2. Add and run the MailDev in Docker ($ docker run -p 1080:1080 -p 1025:1025 maildev/maildev)
+3. Add and run the MailDev in Docker ($ docker run -p 1080:1080 -p 1025:1025 maildev/maildev) ou use my shell script.
-3. Open the project in IDE
-4. Change username and password in application-prod.yaml(PostgresSQL) or use application-dev.yaml(h2-console)
-5. Run project
+4. Run project
-6. After the registration go to localhost:1080 and confirm the email
+5. After the registration go to localhost:1080 and confirm the email

 ```shell script
 docker run -p 1080:1080 -p 1025:1025 maildev/maildev